 Update: Delta has now bought a 4.3% stake in Korean Air, which they hope to increase to 10%.

-Here’s what executives at both airlines have to say about the new route and expanded partnership:
+Here’s what executives from both airlines had to say about the agreement:

 “This agreement deepens our longstanding partnership with Korean Air and will provide the global access and seamless service our customers demand,” said Delta CEO Ed Bastian.
 “We look forward to providing customers of both carriers with industry-leading service between the U.S. and Asia.”